Copp31/Code-parts/README.md

 rt.runTests(EasyTest, type, classNameString, scriptPath, detail);
 ```

 That's it!
-You should be able to run the test that you just wrote in CLI running **runTests.js**! :rainbow:
+You should be able to run your test with **runTests.js**! :rainbow:

 ### :round_pushpin: Empty template <a name="template"></a>